Forest Schools

 There is a widespread perception that children are not spending as much time in woods and green spaces as their parents did because of safety concerns and the growing variety of indoor activities that are on the market.
 There is also evidence that if children do not visit woodlands and greenspaces when they are young, they will grow up to be people who do not use these spaces, missing out on the physical and emotional benefits of exposure to nature.

 This outcome echoes research by Waite (2011).
 Maynard et al. (2013) suggest it can improve learners' self-esteem.
-Rickinson et al. (2004) found it boosted social skills.
-Natural environments also encouraged physical activity, per Roe and Wade (2011).
+Rickinson et al. (2004) found that it boosted social skills.
+Natural environments also encouraged physical activity.

-They are ideal places to support inclusion (Roe & McPherson, 2011).
+They are ideal places to support inclusion.
 Experiences in nature improve well-being for most learners (Pretty et al, 2005).
-Greenspaces offer calm for those with autism and other needs (Bell & Morse, 2008).
+Greenspaces can offer calm for learners with autism and other additional needs.
 These spaces provide varied learning opportunities for everyone (Waite, 2011).

 Forest School Ethos and Principles:

-Forest Schools must engage every learner for their full development.
-Waite (2011) found Forest Schools build resilient, confident, creative learners.
-O’Brien and Murray (2007) showed learner growth improved physically, socially, cognitively and emotionally.
-Goleman (1995) stated practical tasks help emotional intelligence develop.
-Maynard (2007) connects learning to home, school, jobs and life.
+O’Brien and Murray (2007) showed growth in physical, social, cognitive and emotional areas.
+Goleman (1995) stated that practical tasks can help emotional intelligence develop.
+Maynard (2007) links this learning to home, school, jobs and life.

-Forest School should encourage learners to take risks.
-Adjust risk benefit analysis for each learner's age.
-Activities must suit learners, after risk assessment.
+Forest School should support planned risk taking that suits each learner's age, using risk-benefit assessment (Gill, 2007).
+Staff should adjust the risk benefit analysis for each learner's age.
+After risk assessment, activities must suit the learners.
 Planned challenges build self regulation (Gill, 2007; Knight, 2011; Maynard, 2007; O'Brien, 2009).

 Forest School puts the learner at the centre and creates a strong learning community.
 It responds to the individual needs and interests of each learner.
 Cooperative learning includes teaching, watching, talking, connecting and support.
 This helps learners feel ownership and responsible for learning.

 Forest Schools improve learners' social and emotional skills, (Waite, 2011).
-Collaborative tasks and play boost teamwork and communication.
+Shared tasks and play support teamwork and communication.
 Learners negotiate and solve outdoor problems.
 Facing challenges builds their confidence and resilience.

-Forest Schools boost physical health through outdoor play, (Fägerstam & Grahn, 2014).
+Forest Schools can support physical activity and motor development through outdoor play (Fägerstam and Grahn, 2014).
 Learners improve motor skills and balance in woodland environments.
-Nature reduces stress, lifts mood, and strengthens immunity, (McMahan & Estes, 2015; Roe, Thompson, et al., 2013).
-Outdoor time fosters environmental responsibility, (Chawla, 2015).
+Nature exposure is associated with lower stress and better mood, while broad health claims need careful wording (McMahan and Estes, 2015; Roe et al., 2013).
+Outdoor time can support environmental responsibility (Chawla, 2015).

 Research shows Forest Schools help learners with SEND.
 They get sensory experiences classrooms cannot offer.
 These natural spaces allow for easier differentiation (Waite, 2011).
 This removes stigma often linked to adapted classroom tasks (O'Brien, 2009).